BOOK + DOCUMENTARY

 PRICE WARS is a global investigation into the financial forces that fueled the chaos of the 2010s.
 It's both a book and a documentary feature film.

-The book will be published in Janurary 2022 by Doubleday (Penguin Random House) in the US and Weidenfeld & Nicholson (Hachette) in the UK.
+He also wrote the book, published by Doubleday (Penguin Random House) in the US and Weidenfeld & Nicholson (Hachette) in the UK.

 Advanced Book Reviews